Rigoberto Tiglao: Awards and recognition

 Tiglao was awarded the Best News Reporter by the Catholic Mass Media Awards in 1983.
 In 1991, he was awarded Best Economic Journalist for Asia by Mitsubishi Foundation.
 In 1992, he was named one of The Outstanding Young Men of the Philippines for Print Journalism by the Philippine Jaycees.

 From 1988 to 1989, he was a Nieman fellow at the Nieman Foundation for Journalism at Harvard University.
 In 2002, he became a fellow for the Center for Southeast Asia Studies at Kyoto University.

 Controversies and fact-checks

 Since the early 2010s, there have been incidents where assertions by Tiglao have generated controversy, have been refuted, and some fact-checked.
 Governance and foreign policy analyst Steven Feldstein notes how Tiglao, along with RJ Nieto and Sass Rogando Sasot are part of the Philippines' network of digital repression.
-They also noted that some members of the public tend to dismiss fact-checks done by traditional journalists because of people and columnists like Tiglao, who for example tags fact-checkers like Vera Files as "a CIA-funded outfit".
+They also noted that some members of the public tend to dismiss fact-checks done by accredited journalists thanks to unverified claims from people and columnists like Tiglao, who has for example accused fact-checking organization Vera Files of being "a CIA-funded outfit."